Energy Revolution

 Cuban billboard during the 2005 Energy Revolution, stating in English: "A revolution with energy.
 Saving more we will have more."

-The Energy Revolution (revolución energética) was a campaign through which Cuba drastically decarbonized its economy.
+The Energy Revolution (revolución energética) was a campaign through which Cuba attempted to decarbonize its economy.
 It was announced by Fidel Castro on July 26, 2005, in the wake of massive disruption to Cuba's electric grid during Hurricane Dennis, during a speech commemorating the attack on Moncada Barracks.
-The campaign decentralized Cuban electricity infrastructure, replaced durable household goods with more energy efficient models, and increased the use of renewable energy resources.
+The campaign attempted to decentralize Cuban electricity infrastructure.
+It replaced durable household goods with more energy efficient models, and increased the use of renewable energy resources.
+However, As of 2026, Cuba remains dependent on imported oil.
+Cuba burns 100,000 barrels of oil daily to supply electricity (15 TWh in 2023), with small contributions from other sources.

 Background

 Cuba experienced an energy crisis between 1989 and 1994 because its crude oil imports collapsed, as did the availability of oil derivatives.
 Important factors in the crisis included: (1) loss of a beneficial sugar-for-oil trade agreement following the disintegration of the Soviet Union, (2) rising international oil prices following Iraq's 1990 invasion of Kuwait, (3) a slump in the sugar market, and (4) the United States tightening its embargo against Cuba.

 In August 2004, Hurricane Charley caused major damage to Cuba's electricity infrastructure, including disconnecting the entirety of Pinar del Río Province from the Sistema Eléctrico Nacional (SEN).